Topics

 Employment Law Guide

-Nevada's wage and hour law requires covered employers to pay nonexempt employees overtime for every hour worked in excess of 40 hours in a workweek.
-In addition, employees who are paid less than one and one-half times the applicable Nevada minimum wage must be paid daily overtime under certain conditions.
-This guide provides an in-depth review of Nevada employment law requirements HR must follow with respect to this law.
+Missouri's wage and hour law requires covered employers to pay nonexempt employees overtime for every hour worked in excess of 40 hours in a workweek.
+This guide provides an in-depth review of Missouri employment law requirements HR must follow with respect to this law.

 • Type: